oncology-outcomes/report/README.md

 # Report Template

-This repository contains Quarto templates for standardizing Oncology Outcomes reports.
+This repository contains a Quarto template for standardizing Oncology Outcomes reports.
 This repository is currently under active development and is liable to change substantially.

 ## Usage